-Although Colorado requires new teachers to be formally evaluated only once a year, it does require that teachers, regardless of employment status, who receive an unsatisfactory evaluation be placed on an improvement plan and then made eligible for dismissal if they do not improve.
-Commendably, the state also requires that all teachers pass all required subject-matter tests as a condition of initial licensure.
+Although Mississippi does not address the number of times new teachers must be evaluated annually, the state does require that teachers, regardless of employment status, who receive an unsatisfactory evaluation be placed on an improvement plan and then made eligible for dismissal if they do not improve.
+The state also issues licenses that allow some new teachers who have not passed licensing tests to remain in the classroom for six years or more.